-Purple editing pens are used by pupils scribes, extended time to complete

-to improve their work. tests, etc.

-English/Maths are priorities for all staff: Homework support is available.

-key vocabulary and key terms should

-be displayed and discussed.
+• to improve their work.
+Literacy/Numeracy are priorities for all staff: key vocabulary and key terms should be displayed and discussed.
 Alternative ways of recording are used.

-Children are given dedicated time to

-reflect on their marking feedback and

-use 'green pen' writing to edit and
+Children are given dedicated time to reflect on their marking feedback and tests, etc. • Homework support is available. reflect on their marking feedback and use 'green pen' writing to edit and improve.

-improve.